 So there I was, actually lying on a sunbed with a book in one hand and a glass of prosecco in the other.
 For the first time in almost 5 years I was ‘chilling out’.
 Something us mothers never get to do, even on holiday.
 Unless that is, you stay in a baby friendly hotel like the amazing Princesa Yaiza in Lanzarote which has been voted the Best Family Resort in Spain and WOW, I can totally see why – this amazing hotel does everything possible to ensure your stay is 5 star and more – we have just come back from the most fun, yet relaxing week ever!
+We went in January which is a great time to visit with children as the temperatures are fab but not too hot for them to not be able to enjoy themselves.
+Lanzarote in February is also a great time to visit.

 ***We were gifted a week’s holiday at the hotel on half board basis in exchange for social media work and this review.
 All thoughts and opinions are our own.
 Flights and car hire were paid for by ourselves.